 3. Scroll down to find "Only authenticated users can join meetings from Web Client" and make sure it's turned OFF

-This will allow attendees to join your Zoom meeting from MeetingPulse, without the need to have a Zoom account or to login to Zoom beforehand.
+This will allow attendees to join your Zoom meeting from MeetingPulse without needing a Zoom account or needing to login to Zoom beforehand.

 Password protect your Zoom meeting

-When using a password protected Zoom meeting with MeetingPulse, you can simply add the password in the "Password" field.
+When using a password protected Zoom meeting with MeetingPulse, add the password in the "Password" field.

 Password protect your MeetingPulse meeting